 As at other levels, education has a vital role.
 World history should be taught, giving European achievements their due but also recognising the achievements of others and the extent to which Europe’s prosperity has been and continues to be the fruit of others’ labours.
 It can start with something as basic as the fact that many world maps show the northern hemisphere stretched out of proportion and that other, more equitable projections are available.

 The UK only holds its place amongst the world’s “leading” states due to its economic size, built largely on the back of exploiting (and polluting) much of the rest of the world.
-Even that is shrinking.
-From being the 4th largest economy in 2000 it had already declined to 6th position before the Covid-19 impact hit.
-That pandemic is also forecast (by IMF and others) to impact more heavily on the UK economy with slower growth in 2021 and beyond on top of a greater contraction in 2020 than many other countries.
+Even that is shrinking; from being the 4th largest economy in 2000 it had already declined to 6th position in 2021 Many economists (eg Pricewaterhouse Coopers) forecast that the UK will not even be in the top 10 largest economies by 2030.

 WR knows it is time for a major re-appraisal of our importance and relevance to the world and of the debt we owe those countries we exploited in the days of Empire and still exploit under the guise of Free Trade which in almost every instance favours established Western commercial giants at the expense of developing nations.
 WR does not agree with reparations having to be made.
 The current population of Wessex, mostly themselves struggling to find rewarding employment, should not be held responsible for the acts of long dead colonialists nor the actions of exploitative modern economic beasts.
 What we do have to do is recognise the need to share our good fortune with the developing world both through vastly increased real foreign aid and by sharing our skills base for the betterment of others.
 Those Little Englanders who want to stop immigration need to learn that by sharing our wealth (financial and technical) with other states we empower people in those countries to grow and improve their position whilst staying at home.
 How can we justify importing doctors and nurses from less well developed countries of either Eastern Europe or African or SE Asian countries when their own health services desperately need them to stay?
 It was reported that Malawi which has a well developed and widely respected training scheme for nurses lost so many qualified staff to richer countries such as South Africa, Australia and the UK that it created a shortage of nursing staff and lead to an increase in infant mortality in Malawi.
 That is exploitation.